-If your income has been affected by coronavirus, building an emergency budget could help you figure out where you stand and how you’ll manage your money over the coming months.
+If your income has been affected or your outgoings have increased, building an emergency budget could help you feel more in control of your money now, and in the future.

 Here are some steps to help you get started.

 It's difficult to predict what’s going to happen, but start by estimating your spending over the next 3-6 months.
 This is likely to be different from your usual spending – a typical budget will usually include things like transport, travel and entertainment.